Ogg's Torsion conjecture: Fifty years later: The method of Chabauty as augmented by Coleman

 This gives a homomorphism {where $\log$ is the logarithm on the $p$-adic Lie group $J(\Q_p)$,} and we have the following diagram

-{Recall that under} the hypothesis $r < g$, the intersection and, consequently, $X(\Q)$ is finite.
+Recall that under the hypothesis $r < g$, the intersection and consequently $X(\Q)$, is finite.
 Coleman gave a technique to compute $X(\Q_p)_1$, by his construction of $p$-adic integrals that vanish on $\Gamma_p$: in particular, considering an integral of an \emph{annihilating differential} {$\omega$, a holomorphic differential such that $\langle P, \omega \rangle = 0$ for all $P \in J(\Q)$,} then computing the zero locus of this integral on $X(\Q_p)$. {Bounding the number of zeros of this integral via fairly elementary $p$-adic analysis (for good $p > 2g$) yields the bound In Section \ref{Ex}, we give a worked example of the Chabauty--Coleman method.}

-\subsection{The method of Chabauty--Coleman--Kim}
+\section{The method of Chabauty--Coleman--Kim}

 The construction above crucially uses an assumption that the rank of the Jacobian is small relative to the genus.
-Nevertheless, there are many interesting curves where this hypothesis is not satisfied, including a number of modular curves we have already seen.
-In a series of papers \cite{kimp1, kim, kimmassey}, Minhyong Kim laid out a program to extend Chabauty--Coleman relaxing the condition on Mordell--Weil rank, going beyond the abelian confines of the Jacobian, replacing it by a sequence of \emph{Selmer varieties}, which are carved out of unipotent quotients of $\pi_1^{\et}(X_{\overline{\Q}})_{\Q_p}$, the $\Q _p $-\'etale fundamental group of $X_{\overline{\Q}}$ with base point $b$.
+Nevertheless, there are many interesting curves where this hypothesis is not satisfied, including a number of modular curves we have already seen. \vv In a series of papers \cite{kimp1, kim, kimmassey}, Minhyong Kim laid out a program to extend Chabauty--Coleman relaxing the condition on Mordell--Weil rank, going beyond the abelian confines of the Jacobian, replacing it by a sequence of \emph{Selmer varieties}, which are carved out of unipotent quotients of $\pi_1^{\et}(X_{\overline{\Q}})_{\Q_p}$, the $\Q _p $-\'etale fundamental group of $X_{\overline{\Q}}$ with base point $b$.\vv \begin{rem}We will consider {\it unipotent groups} $U$ over $\Q_p$.
+These are algebraic groups over $\Q_p$ possessing a filtration such that the successive graded pieces are isomorphic to the additive group ${\mathbb G}_a$.
+By a {\it $\Q_p$-unipotent group} we will mean a topological group isomorphic to $U(\Q_p)$; such a group is a locally compact topological group that admits a filtration where the successive subquotients of the filtration are topological groups isomorphic to finite-dimensional $\Q_p$-vector spaces.
+By a {\it $\Q_p$-pro-unipotent group} we mean a projective limit of $\Q_p$-unipotent groups.

+A {\it $\Q_p$-Malcev completion } ($G\longrightarrow {\bf G}$) of a topological group $G$ is the universal solution to the problem of mapping $G$ to $\Q_p$-pro-unipotent groups.